Updated: Dec 23, 2020

-These delightful little Ayurvedic sweet treats have quickly become one of my favourite “go to” recipes for an impromptu dinner party, festival treat or a quick mid afternoon snack for dwindling energy levels.
+These delightful little Ayurvedic treats have quickly become one of my favourite go-to recipes for an impromptu dinner party, festival treat or a quick mid-afternoon snack for dwindling energy levels.

-I had this recipe taught to us as part of our Ayurvedic dietetic studies to help pacify both the Vata and Pitta doshas through the sweetness of the coconut, density of the milk and the digestive spice, cardamom.
-Like almost all sweet treats though, Kapha individuals and those experiencing Kapha imbalance should indulge in these only occasionally.
+This recipe was taught to us as part of our Ayurvedic dietetic studies, in studying foods and flavour profiles that pacify both the Vata and Pitta doshas.
+The cooling sweetness of coconut, density of the milk and digestive spice cardamom, is a sure combo to keep both these doshas happy.
+Like almost all sweets though, Kapha individuals and those experiencing Kapha imbalance, should indulge in burfi only occasionally or avoid when healing.

 WHAT YOU WILL NEED